shuu01/MHZ19/README.md

 * MH-Z19 is supporting PWM , but this library is supporting only serial connection.
 * this library is testing only ESP-WROOM-02/32(ESP8266/ESP32) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.

-# MHZ19_uart library function
+# MHZ19 library function

-## Constractor
+## Constructor

-* MHZ19_uart
+* MHZ19
-  normal constractor. if you use this constractor, you must execute begin() function after this constractor execute.
+  normal constructor. if you use this constructor, you must execute begin() function after this constructor execute.

-* MHZ19_uart(int rx, int tx)
+* MHZ19(int rx, int tx)
   setting rx and tx pin, and initialize Software Serial.

 ## public function